 Modern video transmitters (VTX) typically support a wide range of input voltages, allowing you to power them directly from your drone’s battery (e.g., 4S or even 6S LiPo).
 However, a popular approach is to power the VTX using a voltage regulator on the flight controller, commonly known as a BEC (Battery Elimination Circuit).

 Not only does a BEC convert higher voltage to a lower one, but it also acts as a filter for your VTX’s power supply.
 Drone batteries can be incredibly noisy power sources due to the noise generated by the ESC and motors.
 These days, most flight controllers come equipped with onboard BEC specifically designed to power VTXs.
-They provide 8V, 9V, 10V, or 12V voltage output and feature excellent filtering circuitry to minimize voltage spikes and electrical noise from your power system.
+They provide 9V or 12V voltage output and feature excellent filtering circuitry to minimize voltage spikes and electrical noise from your power system.

 Another essential factor to consider when powering your VTX from a BEC (or any voltage regulator) is ensuring it can supply the required current for the VTX to function correctly.
-Manufacturers don’t always include amp draw in their specs, which is why it’s helpful to check out my reviews as I always try to provide info like this.
+Manufacturers don’t always include amp draw in their specs, which is why it’s helpful to check out my reviews as I always try to test and provide data like this.
 An underpowered VTX might result in reduced range or instability, affecting your overall FPV experience.

 If you choose to power your VTX directly from the battery, make sure it has proper power filtering to prevent noise and lines in your videos.
 A popular filtering method is using an LC filter or simply adding a low ESR capacitor at the power input.